TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 Solution obtained with central differences and $\Delta x = 0.1$ m.
 ```

-A simple remedy would be to decrease the mesh size $\Delta x$ such that the considered restriction is fulfilled.
+A simple remedy would be to decrease the mesh size $\Delta x$ such that restriction {eq}`restpc` is fulfilled.
 This is
 demonstrated with the following example.
 We now choose $\Delta x = 0.025$ m, so that $P_{\Delta} = 1$.
 The result is depicted in
 the following figure.